Farah5977/intern-repo/git_understanding.md

 I was surprised by how precise Git tools are.
 Commands like checkout and cherry-pick allow very targeted changes, which makes collaboration safer and reduces the risk of accidental mistakes.

+This update was made to practice creating and committing a new branch using GitHub Desktop.